Last Updated: 20th Nov 2023 By Finn Peacock, Chartered Electrical Engineer, Fact Checked By Ronald Brakels

 Why are Time-Of-Use tariff savings higher than Flat Tariff savings?

-If you have a flat-rate tariff, you save money by charging off solar and discharging after the sun goes down.
-For every kWh of battery energy you use in the evening, you will save the grid cost of that kWh minus the forgone feed-in-tariff (because you chose to put the solar electricity into the battery instead of selling it into the grid).
+If you have a flat-rate tariff, you save money by charging your battery off solar and discharging it after the sun goes down.
+For every kWh of battery energy you use in the evening, you will save the grid cost of that kWh minus the forgone feed-in tariff (because you chose to put the solar electricity into the battery instead of selling it into the grid).
 So your daily savings are capped at the battery capacity times about 30 cents.
 For a 10 kWh solar battery, that’s $3 per day.

-Pro-Tip: More & more Australian homes are being forced onto ToU plans, but if you have a choice of flat or ToU plans, these savings assume households without a battery are either better off on a ToU plan or would pay roughly the same amount if they were on a ToU plan.
+Pro-Tip: Increasing numbers of Australian homes are being forced onto ToU plans, but if you have a choice of flat or ToU plans, these savings assume households without a battery are either better off on a ToU plan or would pay roughly the same amount if they were on a ToU plan.

 Additional Savings From Avoiding The Morning Peak

 If you drain your battery in the evening, on a ToU tariff, you can often recharge it overnight to get you through the morning peak pricing period.
 This can add to your savings.
-Discharging half the solar battery’s capacity in the morning will do the following:
+Discharging 5kWh in the morning – half a 10kWh solar battery’s capacity – will do the following:

 State/Territory | Additional ‘Morning Peak’ Savings |